dubovitsky/Sitecore-Delivery-Playbook/content/development/10-branching-strategy.md

 * GitFlow assumes release turn around cycle is fast and there is only one production version at any point of time.
 It is common situations when **different releases are deployed to different environments**.
 * Current DevOps process does not designate specific branch to every environment but rather use artifacts storage for release artifacts.
 This means that release is created once and has a separate workflow from GIT at that point.
 It can be multiple times or in different environments.
 It is important to mention that the release artifact should have meta-information about its origin (branch, commit, version). **Merge to master after release generates different commit hash** and complicates further identification of a code change.
-* Any change to a code base suppose to pass code review (via PR) this mean that no changes should be made directly to release or develop branch. **Code review is not addressed in GitFlow** at all.
+* Any change to a code base supposed to pass code review (via PR) this mean that no changes should be made directly to release or develop branch. **Code review is not addressed in GitFlow** at all.
 * Tagging on a master branch (especially with merge commits) doesn't allow to identify current working version in other branches.
 * GitFlow assumed that source control is used for release management, which might be right for smaller projects.
 However, in Toyota, **there are dedicated tools to track the release process**.
 Git is used only for a source code management.
 Multiple release branches